PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 Edge masks included in a probe are selected as part of the probe generation API.
 By default, all edge masks that are labeled as to included to in a 'composite' (blue color links in the JT UI) are included in a generated probe set.

+The default includsion setting for a link is deteremined by the *includeInMask* attribute of associated operation.

+The functions for probe inclusion include:

+* mask_rules.isEdgeLocalized -> Blue linked or  links with non global masks in the following categories 'Output', 'AntiForensic', 'PostProcessing', 'Laundering', and 'TimeAlteration'  .
+* mask_rules.isEdgeComposite -> Blue link only
+* mask_rules.isEdgeNotDonorAndNotEmpty -> non donor links with non-empty masks

 ## Composites

 The term *Composite* is derived from the notion that a final media is the composite of a series of manipulation.
 A *Composite* mask attempts to represent all the changes in one mask media file.
-However, each composite mask, depending its make-up, may leave some manipulations not-represented due obfuscation (e.g. Color Masks).
+However, each composite mask, depending its make-up, may leave some manipulations not represented due obfuscation (e.g. Color Masks).

 Composites are described in the API documentation.

-For the remainder of this document the term 'Composite Image' is misused, as it is only a single representation of one edge/manipulation.
+*For the remainder of this document the term 'Composite Image' is a single representation of one edge/manipulation.*

 ## Probe Generation